KHROTU/websiteChecker/README.md

-# Website Scraper
+# Website Checker

-A Python script to scrape websites and download their resources (HTML, CSS, JS, images, etc.).
+A Python script to scrape websites and download their resources (HTML, CSS, JS, images, etc.), and check for XSS/SQL/CSRF vulnerabilities.
 The script also includes advanced features like user-agent spoofing, proxy rotation, and retry logic to ensure efficient and undetectable scraping.

 ## Features